Saul Blinkoff

 Want to book Benjamin List as a speaker for your event?
 Please provide the info below and we’ll get in touch within 24h:

 Benjamin List is a Nobel Prize–winning chemist whose work has reshaped modern chemistry by introducing simpler, more sustainable ways to drive chemical reactions.
-Awarded the 2021 Nobel Prize in Chemistry, keynote speaker Benjamin List is internationally recognized for co-founding the field of asymmetric organocatalysis, a breakthrough that expanded how scientists design molecules for medicine, materials, and industry.
+Awarded the 2021 Nobel Prize in Chemistry, speaker Benjamin List is internationally recognized for co-founding asymmetric organocatalysis, a breakthrough that transformed how scientists design molecules for medicine, materials, and industry.

-Complex problems are often solved not by adding layers, but by stripping ideas down to their essence.
-In this address, keynote speaker Benjamin List explores how some of the most transformative scientific advances emerge from simple, unconventional thinking.
+Complex problems are often solved not by adding layers but by stripping ideas down to their essence.
+Benjamin List explores how some of the most transformative scientific advances emerge from simple, unconventional thinking.
 Drawing on his Nobel Prize–winning work, he shows how reexamining assumptions can unlock new paths to innovation, efficiency, and long-term progress.

 Scientific discovery does not stop at the laboratory door.
-In this session, keynote speaker Benjamin List examines how foundational research becomes the basis for advances in medicine, industry, and sustainability.
+Benjamin List examines how foundational research becomes the basis for advances in medicine, industry, and sustainability.
 Audiences gain insight into how long-term investment in science fuels innovation ecosystems and why curiosity-driven work often delivers the most enduring results.

 Modern innovation must balance performance with responsibility.
-This incredible keynote explores how advances in chemistry can reduce environmental impact while increasing precision and efficiency.
-Keynote speaker Benjamin List shares how organocatalysis has helped reshape sustainable chemical processes and what this approach reveals about designing technologies that support long-term global goals.
+This keynote explores how advances in chemistry can reduce environmental impact while increasing precision and efficiency.
+Benjamin List shares how organocatalysis reshaped sustainable chemical processes and what the approach reveals about designing technologies that support long-term global goals.

 Breakthroughs rarely follow a straight line.
-In this talk, keynote speaker Benjamin List offers a behind-the-scenes look at how scientific ideas evolve, how failure informs progress, and why persistence matters.
-This unique keynote provides a compelling parallel between scientific discovery and innovation in business, policy, and leadership.
+Benjamin List offers a behind-the-scenes look at how scientific ideas evolve, how failure informs progress, and why persistence matters, drawing a compelling parallel between scientific discovery and innovation in business, policy, and leadership.

 | Basic Data Protection Information | |